smarie/PyQt5-minimal/README.md

 ## Qt build options

-The build options currently used to build Qt are
+For reference, the build options currently used to build Qt5.6.3-minimal are

 ```bash
 -opensource -confirm-license \